alg5/quicklanguage/README.md

 - Automatically redirects back to the original page being viewed after language has changed.
 - Works for guests too, but uses a special cookie instead.
 - ACP module to set guest access and show icon for English.
+- Adds a "translate to" link and combobox with an option to choose a language at the bottom of each post.

 ##Hidden features ("Easter Egg")
 Admin adds the following lines to appropriate language file for those names of categories/forums that he wants to see in different languages: